 The paved trail disappears and you will walk on a sand and rock trail, which can get slippery in spots.
 There are no guardrails, so make sure young children stay away from the edge.

-The final leg of the upper pool does require climbing a few rocks, but it’s nothing a mom or dad with sure footing and a baby in a hiking carrier on their back couldn’t do with a little hand holding from their spouse.
+The final leg of the upper pool does require climbing a few rocks, but it’s nothing a mom or dad with sure footing and a baby in a hiking carrier on their back couldn’t do with a little hand holding from their partner.

-More kid-friendly Hiking Trails
+More kid-friendly Hiking Trails in Zion National Park

 - Archeology Trail (easy)